onzfonz/comp227/src/content/5/en/part5c.md

 #### 5.14: Watchlist tests, Step 2

-Make a test, which checks that the shows's URL and number of likes are shown when the button controlling the shown details has been clicked.
+Make a test, that checks that a show's URL and number of likes are shown when the button controlling the shown details has been clicked.

 #### 5.15: Watchlist tests, Step 3

-Make a test, which ensures that if the ***like*** button is clicked twice, the event handler the component received as props is called twice.
+Make a test, which ensures that if the ***like*** button is clicked twice, the event handler the component received as props *is called twice*.

 #### 5.16: Watchlist tests, Step 4

-Make a test for the Recommend new show form.
+Make a test for the *Recommend new show* form.
 The test should check if the form calls the event handler it received as props with the right details when a new show is added.

 </div>